 Next, blend the cauliflower with the rest of the ingredients, adding the ice cubes at the end.
 Blend until you get a smooth consistency.

 The rich antioxidant content of green tea could help improve memory, weight loss, fat burn, and overall health.

-Cocoa powder, on the other hand, helps lower insulin resistance in people with type 2 diabetes, as well as reduce bad cholesterol and increase good cholesterol levels.
+Cocoa powder, on the other hand, helps lower insulin resistance in people with type 2 diabetes, as well as reduces bad cholesterol and increases good cholesterol levels.
 This smoothie is perfect for breakfast.

 Just blend the ingredients, and you’ll get a delicious, chocolate smoothie.